LB-642

 Nebraska LB 642 — Artificial Intelligence Consumer Protection Act

-Nebraska LB 642 establishes the Artificial Intelligence Consumer Protection Act, imposing obligations on developers and deployers of high-risk AI systems — defined as systems that make consequential decisions (employment, housing, lending, healthcare, insurance, education, legal services, government services, and criminal justice) without human review.
-Developers must provide deployers with documentation on intended uses, training data, known limitations, discrimination risks, and mitigation measures, and must maintain a public use case inventory.
-Deployers must implement risk management programs, complete impact assessments, notify consumers before AI-driven consequential decisions, explain adverse decisions, and offer data correction and appeal opportunities.
-The Attorney General has exclusive enforcement authority with a mandatory 90-day cure period before initiating action; no private right of action exists.
-Extensive carve-outs apply for insurers, financial institutions under prudential regulation, federal contractors, federally approved systems, and healthcare providers with human-in-the-loop.
+Nebraska LB 642 imposes obligations on developers and deployers of high-risk AI systems — defined as AI systems that make consequential decisions without human review — to protect consumers from algorithmic discrimination.
+Developers must provide deployers with documentation on intended uses, known risks, training data summaries, and bias mitigation measures, and must maintain a public use case inventory.
+Deployers must implement risk management programs, complete impact assessments, notify consumers before and after consequential automated decisions, and provide appeal and data correction rights.
+The bill includes extensive carve-outs for insurers, financial institutions, federal contractors, and systems approved by federal agencies.
+Enforcement is exclusively by the Attorney General with a mandatory 90-day cure period; no private right of action is created.
+The Act is modeled closely on Colorado SB 205 and takes effect February 1, 2026.

 Summary

-Nebraska LB 642 establishes the Artificial Intelligence Consumer Protection Act, imposing obligations on developers and deployers of high-risk AI systems — defined as systems that make consequential decisions (employment, housing, lending, healthcare, insurance, education, legal services, government services, and criminal justice) without human review.
-Developers must provide deployers with documentation on intended uses, training data, known limitations, discrimination risks, and mitigation measures, and must maintain a public use case inventory.
-Deployers must implement risk management programs, complete impact assessments, notify consumers before AI-driven consequential decisions, explain adverse decisions, and offer data correction and appeal opportunities.
-The Attorney General has exclusive enforcement authority with a mandatory 90-day cure period before initiating action; no private right of action exists.
-Extensive carve-outs apply for insurers, financial institutions under prudential regulation, federal contractors, federally approved systems, and healthcare providers with human-in-the-loop.
+Nebraska LB 642 imposes obligations on developers and deployers of high-risk AI systems — defined as AI systems that make consequential decisions without human review — to protect consumers from algorithmic discrimination.
+Developers must provide deployers with documentation on intended uses, known risks, training data summaries, and bias mitigation measures, and must maintain a public use case inventory.
+Deployers must implement risk management programs, complete impact assessments, notify consumers before and after consequential automated decisions, and provide appeal and data correction rights.
+The bill includes extensive carve-outs for insurers, financial institutions, federal contractors, and systems approved by federal agencies.
+Enforcement is exclusively by the Attorney General with a mandatory 90-day cure period; no private right of action is created.
+The Act is modeled closely on Colorado SB 205 and takes effect February 1, 2026.

 Enforcement & Penalties